grantcarthew/start-prototype/docs/cli/start.md

 **Context document behavior:**

 - Includes ALL context documents (required + optional)
-- Missing files are skipped with notification
+- Missing files generate warnings and are skipped
 - Use `start prompt` for required documents only

 This is the primary command for launching an AI session with full context.
 For custom prompts with minimal context, use `start prompt` subcommand.
 For predefined workflows, use `start task` subcommand.